The-Grid-Data/Explorer/README.md

 This uses our graphQL endpoint which is: https://beta.node.thegrid.id/graphql Information can be found here:  [docs.thegrid.id](https://docs.thegrid.id/)

 Right now this takes a very profile focused 'lens' view at our data.
 In the future, this may expand to other lenses.
-To understand how we look at lenses, [see this](https://docs.thegrid.id/lenses-at-the-grid-18)
+To understand how we look at lenses, [see this](https://docs.thegrid.id/lenses-at-the-grid-18).

-To see the

 # To use this repo
 ### Full fork